cronecode/graphql-pitch/PITCHME.md

   "usesCompanyDefaultTimezone": false
 }
 ```
 ---
 - `UserContainer` passes `currentUser` to `UserGroupPageHeader`
 - `UserGroupPageHeader` gets the User Group Management operation from the operation config file
 - `UserGroupPageHeader` passes `currentUser`and the operation to `ComponentAuthorization`
+---
 - `ComponentAuthorization` passes `currentUser`and the operation to `StandardPolicy`
 - `StandardPolicy` iterates through `user.allowedOperations` and authorizes the component
 if `allowedOperations` contains the operation
 - `StandardPolicy` checks `user.role` and authorizes the component if
 contains the User Group Management operation or if `currentUser` has the administrator role
-- ComponentAuthorization: if authorized, display the button; if not, hide it.
+---
+- `ComponentAuthorization` displays the button if authorized and hides it if not.
 ---
 ```json
 {
   "allowedOperations": [